-- 1. Automatic Bank Payment (ACH)-ACH payments are those payments you have authorized FACTS to process directly with your financial institution.
+- 5. Automatic Bank Payment (ACH) ACH payments are those payments you have authorized Nelnet to process directly with your financial institution.
 It is simply a bank-to-bank transfer of funds that you have pre-approved for your expenses at New Mexico Junior College.
 Payments may be made from either your checking or savings account.
-Payments are processed on the 5th of each month and will continue until the balance is paid in full. - 2.
-Credit Card Option-Many payers have requested the option of charging their monthly tuition payment to their credit card.
-This enables you take advantage of various bonus programs offered by your credit card company.
-If you elect to use this option, your monthly payment, along with a convenience fee, will be automatically charged to the credit card you designate.
-The convenience fee is in addition to the nonrefundable FACTS Enrollment Fee.
+Payments are processed on the 5th of each month and will continue until the balance is paid in full. - 6.
+Credit Card Option Many payers have requested the option of charging their monthly tuition payment to their credit card.
+This enables them to take advantage of various bonus programs offered by their credit card company.
+If they elect to use this option, their monthly payment will automatically be charged to the designated credit card.